dhis2/developer-portal/docs/guides/translation-support.md

 msgstr "Hola el mundo!"
 ```

 6. Run `yarn start` or `yarn build` to rebuild your application.
-This automatically adds the translations to the `./src/locales/en/translations.json` and creates a new `./src/locales/{your_new_locale}/translations.json` localization file.
+This time the translations you provided are added to the `./src/locales/en/translations.json` and a new `./src/locales/{your_new_locale}/translations.json` file is created.
+Your application will pull translations from these files whenever a user switches to another locale in the UI.

 ## Extract translation strings

-Once you have installed `d2-i18n` and `d2-app-scripts`, all `i18n.t` strings are automatically extracted and stored into the `i18n/en.pot` source file when running `yarn start` or `yarn build`.
+Once you have installed the `d2-i18n` and `d2-app-scripts` packages, all `i18n.t` strings are automatically extracted and stored into the `i18n/en.pot` source file whenever you run `yarn start` or `yarn build`.

 To run the extraction of the translation strings individually, use the following command: